Dillan-03/PropelTechnicalInterview/README.md

 **_PUT_** - Update data on a server
 **_DELETE_** - Remove data from a server

-### Virutal Environment
+### Virutal Environment and Running

 1. Create a virtual environment
-2. pip install -requirements.txt
+2. pip install -requirements.txt in this directory
+3. To run the application, run the command **python app.py**

 ### Folder Structure